 Thousands of strays are picked up or brought into the Pima Animal Care Center (PACC) every year.
 Many lives could be saved if more were returned to their owners or were held by someone until it can be claimed by the owner.

-Pet owners and people who have found pets may not know to look at PACC and we hope you will spread the message about ALL the ways to reunite pets and their owners.
+Pet owners and people who have found pets may not know to look at PACC for animals brought to the shelter, they may for instance only post and look on Carigslist.
+We hope you will spread the message about ALL the ways to reunite pets and their owners.

 PLEASE MICROCHIP YOUR PETS!

 PLEASE KEEP A COLLAR AND TAG ON YOU PET AT ALL TIMES!

 Check for tags or other ID on the collar.
 With a Pima County license tag, call PACC’s Pet Support Center at (520) 724-7222 and they will give you the owner’s phone number.

 ALWAYS have the animal scanned to look for a microchip.
 Most veterinary clinics, the Pima Animal Care Center (PACC), and the Humane Society will do this for free.

 If you can keep the animal at your home while searching for the owner, that is the best and safest solution for the animal and will not minimize the chance of reunification if you make the following diligent efforts to find the owner.

 In Tucson, both the Humane Society (520) 327-6088 and PACC (520) 724-7222 will take found pet reports.
 They can check the lost pet reports and if the owner calls later they will give them your phone number.